dev-fredericfox/dev-fredericfox/README.md

 - 👋 Hi, I’m @dev-fredericfox
 - 👀 I’m interested in becoming a JavaScript developper.
-- 🌱 I’m currently learning Astro and Vue.js
+- 🌱 I’m currently learning Astro, Nuxt and Vue.js

 <!---
 dev-fredericfox/dev-fredericfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.